-About Pteronaps & Traits
+About Pteronaps, Waternaps & Traits

 Pteronaps have either: feathered, furred, or batty patagium; a type of membrane connecting their forelimbs and hips together.
 There are, however, occasionally Pteronaps that have other types of patagium; such as that resembling insects.
 They use these ‘wings’ to glide from tree-to-tree, or just to glide along with the wind to travel short distances.
 Every Pteronap has long legs, as well as small feet paws.
 They use their long legs to help push them up into the air; their legs being incredibly strong and well-built.
 While their feet paws are sometimes small, they have retractable claws that can come out at will.
 The claws are long and sharp enough to help them grip onto tree branches and other rough surfaces.
 Their paw pads are very squishy, and make good padding for landing.